cancerberoSgx/accursed/README.md

 ## Attributes

-Tip for JSX new commers, JSX attributes are typed.
+Tip for JSX newcomers, JSX attributes are typed.
 If a blessed option accept a number or a boolean then the attribute must be also.
 Example: the following two expressions are equivalent:

 ```jsx
 const el = blessed.listbar({